Manikgarg/MultiOmicsDataIntegrationCourse2021/README.md

 - selectively identify biological pathways
 - predict time to next treatment and overall survival

 See references 1 and 2 for more details.
+The corresponding code could be found at [momix-notebook](https://github.com/ComputationalSystemsBiology/momix-notebook) and [MOFA](https://github.com/bioFAM/MOFA).

 ## Take-away
 At the end of the course the participants will: